Jonathan Wayne, Associate Professor / Faculty Coordinator

 Joseph Minek, Lecturer

 Joseph Minek is an artist and educator based in Cleveland Ohio.
 Joseph received his Masters of Fine Arts degree in Photography & Film from Virginia Commonwealth University and his Bachelor of Fine Arts degree in photography from the Cleveland Institute of Art.
 He has exhibited his work nationally and internationally in spaces such as the Cleveland Museum of Art, Galerie Kornfeld, Gallery 1/1, and Denny Dimin Gallery.
-Joseph is currently focusing on his studio practice dealing with the possibilities of photographic material to begin a conversation about photography's own making.
+His book "Open in Total Darkness" was published in 2018 through Outlandish Press.
+Joseph's studio practice centers around the possibilities of photographic material to begin a conversation about photography's own making what defines an image as photographic.

 Eric Vaughn, Adjunct Faculty